My Metal Detectors

 To improve the maneuverability of the F75+, I modified its upper shaft to mount an enclosed wireless transmission module for wireless headphones onto it, as I did with the T2+ and G2+ (see details HERE).

-Currently, the above-linked review page only includes the Fisher F75+ specifications, picture, price, and reviews from other users.
-In the near future, I will post a review describing the hidden capabilities of the F75+.
+The above-linked review page includes the Fisher F75+ specifications, picture, price, and reviews from other users.

-This short review reflects pros and cons of Minelab detectors of the Explorer series, which started the Minelab's 10-year domination on the market.
+This short review reflects pros and cons of Minelab detectors of the Explorer series, which started the Minelab's 10-year domination on the market in 2000. - White's Spectrum XLT

 This was my first metal detector which got me addicted to metal detecting during my first time out with it, in fact, upon digging up my first target - a silver Mercury dime!